 The car is overheating after turning the air conditioning on because of a faulty coolant temperature sensor, clogged radiator, and condenser fins.
 Less commonly, it can be an issue with the condenser fan relay or fan control module.

-Consider the assistance of a skilled professional to diagnose and fix the issue accurately.
+Consider having a skilled professional diagnose and fix the car's air conditioning issue.
 This approach helps keep your car in excellent condition, ensuring your safety.
 Remember, neglecting a seemingly minor issue could cause more significant problems in the future, which could have been avoided with timely attention and maintenance.

 The temperature-sending unit is a part of your car's engine that tells the engine control module (ECM) how hot the engine is.
 It's located in the water passages before the thermostat and works with the coolant temperature sensor to regulate the air-fuel mixture.
 The temperature sender also sends a signal to the instrument cluster, which helps turn on the cooling fans when the engine gets too hot.
 But if the temperature sensor reads the wrong temperature, the engine might overheat without the temperature gauge indicating its actual value.